What do you call it again? Copycat recipes?

 Spicy Szechuan Eggplant & Pork

-Nevertheless it did take a while though before I finally slipped this recipe into my weekly menu.
-Verdict: great flavor, absolute flashbacks to that evening when we had the same dish in a Szechuan restaurant in the heart of Hong Kong’s Kowloon district.
-Not the perfect copy dish, but seriously close to the true Szechuan flavors I tasted back then.
+Nevertheless it did take a while though before I finally shoved this recipe into my weekly menu.
+Verdict: great flavor, also an absolute flashback to that morning when we had the same dish in a Szechuan food court in the heart of Hong Kong’s Kowloon district.
+Not the perfect copy dish, but seriously close to the true Szechuan flavors we tasted back then.

 - 1 large fresh eggplant